Al Gore: Involvement in presidential campaigns

-During the 2008 primaries, Gore remained neutral toward all of the candidates which led to speculation that he would come out of a brokered 2008 Democratic National Convention as a "compromise candidate" if the party decided it could not nominate one.
+During the 2008 primaries, Gore remained neutral toward all of the candidates, which led to speculation that he would come out of a brokered 2008 Democratic National Convention as a "compromise candidate" if the party decided it could not nominate one.
 Gore responded by stating that these events would not take place because a candidate would be nominated through the primary process.
 Senator Ted Kennedy had urged Gore to endorse Senator Barack Obama, though Gore declined.
 When Obama became the presumptive Democratic nominee for president on June 3, 2008, speculation began that Gore might be tapped for the vice presidency.
 On June 16, 2008, one week after Hillary Clinton had suspended her campaign, Gore endorsed Obama in a speech given in Detroit, Michigan which renewed speculation of an Obama-Gore ticket.
-Gore stated, however, that he was not interested in being vice president again.
+Gore stated that he was not interested in being vice president again.
 On the timing and nature of Gore's endorsement, some argued that Gore waited because he did not want to repeat his calamitous early endorsement of Howard Dean during the 2004 presidential election.

 On the final night of the 2008 Democratic National Convention, shortly before Obama delivered his acceptance address, Gore gave a speech offering his full support.
 Such support led to new speculation after Obama was elected president during the 2008 presidential election that Gore would be named a member of the Obama administration.
 This speculation was enhanced by a meeting held between Obama, Gore, and Joe Biden in Chicago on December 9, 2008.
 However, Democratic officials and Gore's spokeswoman stated that during the meeting the only subject under discussion was the climate crisis, and Gore would not be joining the Obama administration.
 On December 19, 2008, Gore described Obama's environmental administrative choices of Carol Browner, Steven Chu, and Lisa Jackson as "an exceptional team to lead the fight against the climate crisis".
 Gore repeated his neutrality eight years later during the Democratic presidential primaries of 2016 until endorsing Hillary Clinton on July 25, 2016, the first day of that year's Democratic National Convention.
 Gore appeared with her at a rally on Miami Dade College's Kendall Campus on October 11, 2016.